-Ways To Increase Your Chances Of Getting Into True Platonic Friendships With Guys
+Ways Women Can Increase Their Chances Of Getting Into True Platonic Friendships With Guys

 Many men and women want friendships with the opposite sex, but have trouble getting them to work.
 Things can get messy when your friends develop one-sided feelings for you, or you fall for them.
 This long, in-depth article will cover the first problem and go over some ways you can increase the chances you'll make friends that want to keep things platonic.
 It will also go over your options if a friend does confess they have feelings for you.